 Hailing from a country such as a Namibia, one’s natural affinity is towards heat and toughness.
 My interest is in understanding the effects of temperature on the properties of metals, the improvement through heat treatment, and modelling and process optimisation.
 With a MEng in Foundry Technology from AGH University of Science and Technology, and a MTech in Mechanical Engineering from Cape Peninsula University of Technology, I got appointed as a research engineer at the Engineering department at CPUT to establishing a technical research unit.
 I got involved with the local foundry industry and assisting students in linking metallurgy to mechanical engineering.
 This exposure contributed to my knowledge gained in aluminium, titanium and iron alloys.
 Currently appointed as a Junior Lecture in the Mechanical and Mechatronic engineering department, I will also continue my PhD studies on the modelling of precipitation strengthening in steels.

 Born and raised in Cape Town, I completed my high school career in 2008 at Westerford High School from which I went to studying Mechanical Engineering at the University of Cape Town.
 On completion of my undergraduate degree in 2012, I decided to further my education.
-I completed a Master’s degree in Materials Engineering at the Centre for Materials Engineering at the University of Cape Town, under the supervision of Professor Robert Tait and co-supervision of Thorsten Becker.
+I completed a Master’s degree in Materials Engineering at the Centre for Materials Engineering at the University of Cape Town, under the supervision of Professor Robert Tait and co-supervision of Professor Thorsten Becker.
 I am currently in the process of pursuing a PhD, which focuses on fatigue threshold investigations of Selective Laser Melted (3D printed) titanium alloys.
 In particular the aim of my work is to establish life prediction capabilities of SLM produced parts to be used in biomedical and aerospace applications.

 I am continuing with the master’s project into my Ph.D.
 The project concerns the qualification of Selective Laser Melted (3D printed) titanium alloys for biomedical and aeronautical industries, particularly focusing on microstructural material characteristics of SLM produced Ti-6Al-4V.
-My focus is on understanding the kinetics of microstructure morphology and the influence of microstructure on mechanical properties in order to design tailored post-process heat treatments.
+My focus is on understanding the microstructure morphology and the influence of microstructure on mechanical properties in order to design tailored post-process heat treatments.
 Key analysis tools that I use are EBSD and Matlab.

 I received my bachelor’s degree in Mechanical Engineering with Cum Laude in 2016 at the University of Stellenbosch and enrolled for postgraduate studies in 2017 with Dr T. Becker as my supervisor.
 I am primarily interested in using numerical methods and programming to solve problems in engineering.
 As such my project focuses on developing an open source Digital Image Correlation program with an emphasis on allowing the user to have more control over the correlation process than Is usually offered by commercial software.
 The aim of this project is for this program to be used by the Material Science research group in their research efforts.